China blocks BBC website as Hong Kong tensions rise

 In Hong Kong, police used pepper spray early on Thursday to stop pro-democracy protesters from blocking a major road near the office of the city’s embattled leader amid public anger over the police beating a protester a day earlier.

-China rules Hong Kong under a “one country, two systems” formula that gives the former British colony wide-ranging autonomy and freedoms not enjoyed in Communist Party-ruled mainland China, with universal suffrage an eventual goal.

-But Beijing, which has branded the protests illegal, says only candidates screened by a nominating committee will be able to contest a full city-wide vote to choose the next chief executive in 2017.
-It is fearful that calls for democracy could spread to the mainland.

-A Chinese official told foreign media in Hong Kong on Wednesday that China had seen interference in the city’s pro-democracy protests from outside forces and called on international journalists to report “objectively”.
+A Chinese official told foreign media in Hong Kong on Wednesday that China has seen interference in the city’s pro-democracy protests from outside forces and called on international journalists to report “objectively”.

 Earlier this month a Chinese court issued new rulings clamping down on what “netizens” can say and do online, a reflection of Beijing’s desire to influence popular opinion, both online and offline.

 This is not the first time the BBC has been blocked in China.
-In 2010, the broadcaster’s website was blocked for several days, coinciding with the Nobel Peace Prize award ceremony for Chinese dissident Liu Xiaobo.
+In 2010, the broadcaster’s website was blocked for several days, which coincided with the Nobel Peace Prize award ceremony for Chinese dissident Liu Xiaobo.

 According to China-based anti-censorship group Greatfire.org the BBC’s English-language website has been partially blocked in the last 90 days.
 It was only fully blocked on Wednesday.